Unidata/awips2/docs/edex/distributed-computing.md

 AWIPS makes use of service-oriented architecture to request, process, and serve real-time meteorological data.
-While originally developed for use on internal NWS forecast office networks, where operational installations of AWIPS can consist of a dozen servers or more, because the AWIPS source code was hard-coded with the NWS network configuration, the early Unidata releases were stripped of operation-specific configurations and plugins, and released specifically for standalone installation.
-This made sense given that a single EDEX instance with a Solid State Drive could handle most of the entire NOAAport data volume.
-However, with GOES-R(16) coming online, and more gridded forecast models being created at finer temporal and spatial resolutions, there was now a need to distribute EDEX data decoding in order to handle this firehose of data.
+While originally developed for use on internal NWS forecast office networks, where operational installations of AWIPS could consist of a dozen servers or more, the early Unidata releases were stripped of operations-specific configurations and plugins, and released as a standalone server.
+This worked, since (at the time) a single EDEX instance with an attached SSD could handle most of NOAAport.
+However, with GOES-R(16) coming online in 2017, and more gridded forecast models being created at finer temporal and spatial resolutions, there is now a need to distribute the data decoding across multiple machine to handle this firehose of data.

 ---

-This walkthrough will install different EDEX components on two ma`chines in the XSEDE Jetstream Cloud, the first is used to **ingest and decode** while the second is used to **store and serve** data.
+This walkthrough will install different EDEX components on two machines in the XSEDE Jetstream Cloud, the first is used to **ingest and decode** while the second is used to **store and serve** data.

 ---